 The Comprehensive Cerebral Palsy Program at Nationwide Children’s Hospital is an interdisciplinary clinic devoted to providing state of the art holistic care for children, adolescents and adults with cerebral palsy.
 The CP Program emphasizes excellence in clinical care while focusing on translational research to improve therapies for children and adults with CP.

 The cornerstone of our program is the Interdisciplinary Team Clinic.
 Your family will see a variety of specialists in a single clinic visit.
-These include Neurodevelopmental Pediatrics; Physical Medicine & Rehabilitation; Orthopedics; Physical, Occupational, and Speech Therapy; Nutrition; and Social Work.
+These include Neurodevelopmental Pediatrics; Physical Medicine & Rehabilitation; Orthopedics; Nursing; Physical, Occupational, and Speech Therapy; Nutrition; and Social Work.
 Testing, such as X-rays or lab work, is available as needed.
 Your family will also be linked with medical, educational, social and financial resources in the community as needed.